What is this cute stuff?! FAQs below…

 - Stories & Songs are similar to Quiet Sets in that all the pieces are attached.
-But these sets are based on traditional preschool stories and songs like Goldilocks or Five Little Monkeys.
+But these sets are based on traditional preschool stories and songs like Goldilocks or Old MacDonald.
 Of course, children can and will make up their own scenes, stories and songs with these guys as well!
 You can see a video of a Story Set right here.

-- You can find all of my sets in the Shop section
+- You can find all of my sets in the Kids Shop section

 What is a Felt Set for Story Time?

 I make all sorts of felt sets for story time!
 Many of the sets fit into several of the categories below, since they are so versatile.
 They all come with at least two printed rhymes or songs, as well as a list of book titles related to the theme, which can be used either at story time or simply to read with kids one-on-one.